Accessibility percolation in random fitness landscapes: Accessibility percolation in sequence space

 In the following we consider the binary hypercube of dimension $L$ and ask for the number of general (undirected) accessible paths connecting two genotypes $x,y$ at distance $D = d(x,y)$ that differ in fitness by $\beta = f_y - f_x > 0$.
 An expression for the expected number of paths can be formally written down along the lines of Eq.~(\ref{JK-directed-expectation}) as

-where $a_{L,D,k}$ is the number of self-avoiding paths with $k$ reversions that cover a distance $D$ on a hypercube of dimension $L$.
-Through a careful analysis of the asymptotics of the $a_{L,D,k}$, Berestycki et al. showed that in the joint limit $L,D \to \infty$ at fixed $\alpha = D/L$ the expected number of accessible paths converges as \cite{JK-Berestycki2017}
+where $a_{L,D,k}$ is the number of self-avoiding paths with $k$ reversions that connect two genotypes at distance $D$ on a hypercube of dimension $L$.
+Through a careful analysis of the asymptotics of the $a_{L,D,k}$, Berestycki et al. showed that in the joint limit $L,D \to \infty$ at fixed $\alpha = D/L$ the exponential growth rate of the expected number of accessible paths is given by \cite{JK-Berestycki2017}